Travelling would be much easier if we could just travel anywhere we wanted by road, and not have to worry about buying cheap flight tickets!

 Start with Google Flights or Kayak: The First Step

-Speaking of my personal choice, I always start with Google Flights because I find it the easiest option to quickly skim through different permutations and combinations of dates, flight careers and destinations.
-In just a few minutes you get a rough idea about three main factors that are more likely to provide you a cheaper deal: which destination, on what date and by which flight-carrier.
+Speaking of my personal choice, I always start with Google Flights because I find it the easiest option.
+On Google Flights, you can quickly skim through different dates, flight careers, and destinations.
+In just a few minutes you get a rough idea about three main factors that are more likely to provide you with a cheaper deal: which destination, on what date and by which flight carrier.

-Once you get that idea, enter into a more aggressive research using websites like Farecompare, and SkyScanner.
+Once you get that idea, enter into a more peculiar search using websites like FareCompare and Skyscanner.

 Never Book Too Much In Advance

 If you’re flying in a group, do not buy multiple tickets in a single purchase.
 Why?
-Because airlines always show the highest ticket price a group of tickets.
-For example, if you’re flying in a group of three people, the airline will find three seats together and show you the total fare based on the highest ticket price.
-Meaning, if seat A, B and C are worth INR 1000, INR1200 and INR 1300 then you’re going to pay INR 1300*3 for all of them together.
-However, if you buy them separately, you’ll pay what they actually cost (yes, in some carriers price change from seat to seat!).
+Because airlines always show the highest ticket price for a group of tickets and book them all at that price.
+For example, if you’re flying in a group of three people, the airline will find three seats together and show you the total fare based on the highest ticket price among the three.
+Meaning, if seat A, B, and C are worth INR 1000, INR1200 and INR 1300 (as aisle, middle and window seats cost different) then you’re going to pay INR 1300*3 in total.
+However, if you buy them separately, you’ll pay what they actually cost.

-So buy all the tickets one by one, and if you don’t get them together, you can always request other passengers to swap their seats with you, and travel in group.
+So buy all the tickets one by one, and if you don’t get them together, you can always request other passengers to swap their seats with you and still travel together.

 Be Flexible With Your Travel Dates

-We all know that airline ticket prices vary depending upon the time of year.
-During upcoming holidays, such as New Year or Christmas, and peak holiday seasons the prices go up dramatically.
+We all know that airline ticket prices vary depending on the time of year.
+During the holiday season, such as New Year or Christmas, the prices dramatically go up.
 December and January, for example, are big months for travelling to Southeast Asia due to better weather, just like July and August are big for Europe.
-And if you’re going to fly to a place when everyone is flying there, you’re going to pay higher fares, so try to be flexible with your dates.

-It is moreover cheaper to fly during the middle of the week than on a weekend, because most people travel on the weekends, giving airlines a better excuse to hike their prices.
-Early morning and late night lights are also generally comparatively cheaper, so keep an eye on them.
+It is moreover easier to find cheaper flight tickets during the middle of the week than on a weekend, because most people travel on the weekends, giving airlines a fair reason to hike their prices.
+Early morning and late-night lights are also generally comparatively cheaper, so keep an eye on them too.

 Be Flexible With Your Destination

 If you can’t be flexible when you fly, at least be flexible with where you fly.
-It’s best to be both, but if you really want to save the most money on a flight, you should at least do one.
+It’s best to be flexible with both, but if you can’t, see if you can compromise with the destination.

-To give you an example, I recently booked a ticket from New Delhi to Zurich, for my upcoming backpacking trip across Europe.
-Though I wanted to start my journey from Frankfurt, I didn’t book a ticket directly to Frankfurt and saved myself a lot of money in the process.
-Zurich and Paris are two main destinations in that region, where most of the flight carriers have multiple flights going to and from, in one day.
-One side from Delhi to Zurich costed me 15 thousand Rupees, whereas Delhi to Frankfurt would have costed over 20 thousand.
-Now even if I pay a few dozen euros in commuting from Zurich to Frankfurt, by land, it’d still be a cheaper deal.
+For example, I recently booked a ticket from New Delhi to Zurich, for my upcoming backpacking trip across Europe.
+Though I wanted to start my journey from Frankfurt, I didn’t book a ticket directly to Frankfurt as it saved me a lot of money.
+Zurich and Paris are the two main destinations in that region, where most flight carriers have multiple flights, in one day.
+One side from Delhi to Zurich cost me 15 thousand Rupees, whereas Delhi to Frankfurt was over 20 thousand.
+Now even when I paid a few Euros for my Zurich to Frankfurt bus ticket, it turned out to be a cheaper deal.

 Don’t Fly Direct

 Direct flights are (almost) always expensive – remember this as a rule of thumb!
-If you want to fly to Marseille in France, and look for a direct flight from Delhi, you’re surely going to spend a lot more than if you book a ticket to Paris, and then book another connecting flight (with a small/national carrier) to Marseille.
-Similarly, by working various airlines and special offers, you can save a lot.
+If you want to fly to Marseille in France, and you’re looking for a direct flight from Delhi, you’re surely going to spend a lot more than if you will book a ticket to Paris, and then book another connecting flight (with a small/national carrier) to Marseille.
+Similarly, searching for special offers can help you save a lot.

 Though this method is not for everyone, however, as it is more work checking out different routes and different airlines.
-But if you put in a little effort in breaking your journey and finding connecting flights between them, you can definitely shave some money off your flight, giving you more to spend at your destination.
+But if you put in a little effort in breaking your journey and finding connecting flights between them, you can definitely find a cheaper flight ticket.

-Join A Mailing List Or Follow Flight Carriers On Social Networks
+Join The Mailing List Or Follow Flight Carriers On Social Networks

-At this moment, I’ve opted for at least 10 mailing lists, and follow at least a couple of dozens flight carriers on Twitter and Facebook.
+At this moment, I’ve opted for at least 10 mailing lists, and follow at least a dozen of flight carriers on Twitter and Facebook.
 The intention is simple – I want to grab any flash sale or special deals as soon as they happen.

 AirAsia and Jet Airways, for example, are two great flight carriers for Indians to follow.
-They offer too many discounts to their subscribers every now and them It’s because of AirAsia’s mailing list that I’ve flown from New Delhi to Guwahati and New Delhi to Bangalore once in under 900 Rupees – a price almost equal to Sleeper class in Indian Railways.
+They offer good discounts to their subscribers.
+It’s because of AirAsia’s mailing list that I’ve flown from New Delhi to Guwahati and New Delhi to Bangalore once for under 900 Rupees – something that a non-AC train in India costs.